 But what became quickly apparent, Hearn has consistently given his UK fighters the exposure – even more so over the past few years.

 Hearn has won eleven of the 26 bouts selected as the primary efforts to secure triumphs in America and lost fifteen.

 Far closer than we thought.

-From his first big win when somehow dragging Darren Barker to a world title in 2013, Hearn has always seen making it stateside as the big dream.
+Hearn has always seen making it stateside as the big dream from his first big win when somehow dragging Darren Barker to a world title in 2013.

-Through his deal with DAZN, the 41-year-old continues his attempts to conquer across the Atlantic.
+Through his deal with DAZN, the 41-year-old continues his attempts to conquer moving across the Atlantic.

 Barker’s win was backed up by Brook a year later before a string of big wins followed for James DeGale, Jamie McDonnell, and Lee Selby during British boxing’s golden era.